RSGallery2/RSGallery2_Project/Documentation/J!4x/upgrade_J3x/upgrade_J3x_version.md

 #### 4) Increase gallery ID in Menues

+The button will lead you to a form where you can issue ... with button (1) (2)

 The new database structure forces the gallery ID to be incresed by one.
 Therefore on all menu items referencing a gallery the id must be increased.
 This is automated here.

    ![J3x Increase gallery ID in Menues](https://github.com/RSGallery2/RSGallery2_Project/blob/master/Documentation/J!4x/images4Doc/J3x_upgrade_.MenuGid.Form.png?raw=true)

 #### 5)  <s>Copy/move J3x images to new folder structure</s>

+The button will lead you to a form where you can issue ... with button (1) (2)

 **Image files:** Move Image files to the new structure